mendix/docs/content/en/docs/appstore/creating-content/sol-solutions-guide/sol-adapt/sol-adaptability.md

 ## 6 Java source code protection

 Setting the export level to 'Hidden' on a Java action prevents unpacking the action in the project directory in the same path as regular modules do.
-Your Java code is still readable though, as the module package itself is a Zip file which can be viewed.
+Your Java code is put in a package, but no obfuscation or other security measures are taking place.
+That means that reverse engineering the package would reveal your source code.

 Mendix does not offer a facility to further protect intellectual property in your Java files.
 For further protection we recommend you to use other software, for example to obfuscate your source code.